 Refusal to work or attend work

-However, employees are entitled not to come to the premises:
+However, employees are required not to come to the premises:

-- If they are infected or placed on quarantine, and can support this with a medical certificate;
+- If they are infected or placed in isolation, and can support this with a medical certificate;

-- If the company has not implemented the required barrier measures for protection and social distancing (which vary according to the sector of activity and the particular tasks of each employee).
+- If the company has not implemented the required barrier measures for protection and social distancing (which vary according to the sector and the particular tasks of each employee).

 In some circumstances, a refusal may be treated as disciplinary matter (but employers should always treat this with great caution).

 We note that the “derogatory” furlough scheme concerning employees caring for a child under 16 years old ended on 5 July 2020.

 What are employers' obligations where offices are partially or fully closed?